The Baker Museum Exhibition Lecture Surrealist Visions

 Enrich your experience of the arts by joining Friends of Artis—Naples and/or Leadership Circle.
 You’ll enjoy private previews of new exhibitions, invitations to exclusive social events, discounts and more.

-Artis—Naples is Southwest Florida’s leading cultural resource thanks to the generous financial support of loyal donors.
-Help us continue providing art and educational opportunities to all ages.
+Artis—Naples is Southwest Florida’s leading cultural resource, thanks to the generous support of loyal donors like you.
+Help us continue to provide art and educational opportunities for all ages.

-Whether you’re enjoying our entire campus for free during Community Days, making new friends in a Lifelong Learning class or attending an off-campus music performance, we hope to see you soon.
+Whether you’re enjoying our cultural campus during our free Community Days, or making new friends in a Lifelong Learning class, or attending an off-campus music performance, we hope to see you soon.